 In view of this, a permitting system is in place in relation to protected areas and protected species, protection of trees as well as in relation to trade of species (including CITES) and genetically modified organisms (GMOs).

-Application forms for different types of permits required through legislation are found on the relevant webpage.
+Applications may be submitted through the ERIS System which may be accessed from here.
 It is of utmost importance that all sections of the application form are appropriately filled in and all necessary documentation included.
 Processing of application forms cannot be completed if there is lack of information.

 For additional information, you may contact the Environmental Permitting Unit on email@example.com or by phone on 2292 3500.